ilyasoulk/big-data-analytics/README.md

 How to launch the project:

-Step 1: Move the bourse dir of this repo on this /srv/libvirt-workdir directory Step 2: Download the boursorama.tar : https://www.lrde.epita.fr/~ricou/pybd/projet/boursorama.tar Step 3: Run this script :
+1. Move the bourse dir of this repo on this /srv/libvirt-workdir directory
+2. Download the boursorama.tar : https://www.lrde.epita.fr/~ricou/pybd/projet/boursorama.tar
+3. Run this script :

 cd /srv/libvirt-workdir && mkdir data
 tar -xvf ~/Downloads/bousorama.tar .